aryaman103/sentinel_swarm_pro/docs/README.md

 # Sentinel-Swarm Pro

 This repository is a hands-on exploration of automated incident-response pipelines.
-The goal was to integrate network telemetry, real-time anomaly detection, lightweight agent logic, and disposable containment—entirely on a developer workstation.
+The goal was to integrate network telemetry, real-time anomaly detection, lightweight agent logic, and disposable containment, entirely on a developer workstation.

 ---